The UK Parliament's votes on the Brexit deal — explained | DW | 22.10.2019

 This vote could prove even more of a challenge to the government than the second reading vote.
 Several MPs have indicated that while they might support the deal in principle, they have major doubts about ramming the bill through in the next 72 hours.

-There's also a very real risk that government efforts to drum up the decisive support for a quick approcal could backfire and put off potential allies.
+There's also a very real risk that government efforts to drum up the decisive support for a quick approval could backfire and put off potential allies.

 Ed Vaizey, now a Liberal Democrat but a Conservative MP as recently as September, responded critically to senior Conservative Jacob Rees-Mogg's claim that, "A vote against the program motion is a vote against Brexit."